US deaths top 1,000 as $2.2 trillion in virus aid approved

 “We’re going to need to make sure the money gets out quickly into peoples' pockets and to keep a close watch on how corporations are using the taxpayers funds that they receive, to make sure it goes to help workers, not rich CEOs or shareholders,” the former vice president said.

-The country's governors protested on Wednesday that his instructions run counter to health experts' recommendations and endanger Latin America’s largest population.
-They said they would continue with their strict measures in place.
+The country's governors resisted, saying his instructions run counter to health experts' recommendations and endanger Latin America’s largest population.
 The rebellion even included traditional allies of Brazil's far-right president.

-Meanwhile, the governor of a state in central Mexico said the poor are “immune” to the coronavirus pandemic, even as the federal government suspended all non-essential government activities in a bid to prevent the spread of the virus.
+Meanwhile, the governor of a state in central Mexico said the poor are “immune” to the coronavirus, even as the federal government suspended all non-essential government activities.

-Puebla Gov. Miguel Barbosa's comment Wednesday was apparently partly a response to statistics showing that the wealthy who travel much more have made up a significant percentage of Mexicans infected to date, including some prominent businessmen.
+Puebla Gov. Miguel Barbosa's comment was apparently partly a response to statistics showing that the wealthy, who travel much more, have made up a significant percentage of Mexicans infected to date, including some prominent businessmen.
 The country has seen six deaths so far.

 “The majority are wealthy people.
 If you are rich, you are at risk.
 If you are poor, no," Barbosa said.
 "We poor people, we are immune.”